 Director of Marketing and Communications

 Prior to joining the Project Embrace team in 2018, Zac had previously worked in several marketing internships in both Salt Lake City, Utah and Los Angeles, California.
 He had also worked for the U’s student newspaper, The Chronicle, and the U’s student-run outdoor magazine, Wasatch, as the Production Manager for 3 years - leading his team to achieve over ten awards recognized from the Society of Professional Journalists and the Utah Press Association.
-In addition to his role at Project Embrace, Zac is currently the Marketing and Creative Director of AdThing, working with clients in Salt Lake City and around the country.
+In addition to his role at Project Embrace, Zac is currently the Marketing and Creative Director of AdThing, working with clients in Salt Lake City and around the country where he has lead his team to national recognition, as well as a marketing intern for Under Armour.
 He is also working as a freelance designer for a digital marketing agency in California.

 Zac joined Project Embrace in an effort to help amplify the passion within the nonprofit, and to get others on board with the cause.
 Zac aspires to start his own marketing and advertising agency after college.